Dubai: Pre-oil Dubai

-Dubai's geographical proximity to Iran made it an important trade location.
-The town of Dubai was an important port of call for foreign tradesmen, chiefly those from Iran, many of whom eventually settled in the town.
-By the beginning of the 20th century, it was an important port.
-At that time, Dubai consisted of the town of Dubai and the nearby village of Jumeirah, a collection of some 45 areesh (palm leaf) huts.
-By the 1920s many Iranians settled in Dubai permanently, moving across the Persian Gulf.
-By then, amenities in the town grew and a modern quarter was established, Al Bastakiya.

-Dubai was known for its pearl exports until the 1930s; the pearl trade was damaged irreparably by the 1929 Great Depression and the innovation of cultured pearls.
-With the collapse of the pearling industry, Dubai fell into a deep depression and many residents lived in poverty or migrated to other parts of the Persian Gulf.
+As well as undergoing growth and expansion in its regional trade links, Dubai was also an important regional centre for the collection, sale, and trade of pearls.
+The collapse of the pearling industry saw the city fall into a deep depression and many residents lived in poverty or migrated to other parts of the Persian Gulf.

-In 1937 an oil exploration contract was signed which guaranteed royalty rights for Dubai and concessionary payments to Sheikh Saeed bin Maktoum.
-However, due to World War II, oil would not be struck until 1966.
+In 1937 an oil exploration contract was signed guaranteeing royalty rights for Dubai and concessionary payments to Sheikh Saeed bin Maktoum.
+But due to World War II, oil was not struck until 1966.

-In the early days since its inception, Dubai was constantly at odds with Abu Dhabi.
-In 1947, a border dispute between Dubai and Abu Dhabi on the northern sector of their mutual border escalated into war.
+In its early days, Dubai was constantly at odds with Abu Dhabi.
+In 1947, a border dispute between Dubai and Abu Dhabi on the northern sector of their border escalated into war.
 Arbitration by the British government resulted in a cessation of hostilities.

-Despite a lack of oil, Dubai's ruler from 1958, Sheikh Rashid bin Saeed Al Maktoum, used revenue from trading activities to build infrastructure.
-Private companies were established to build and operate infrastructure, including electricity, telephone services and both the ports and airport operators.
-An airport of sorts (a runway built on salt flats) was established in Dubai in the 1950s and, in 1959, the emirate's first hotel, the Airlines Hotel, was constructed.
+Despite a lack of oil, Dubai's ruler from 1958, Sheikh Rashid bin Saeed Al Maktoum, used revenue from trading activities to build infrastructure and initially from loans raised through local merchants and the ruler of Kuwait.
+Private companies were established to build and operate infrastructure, including electricity, telephone services, and both the ports and airport operators.
+An airport of sorts (a runway built on salt flats) was established in Dubai in the 1950s and in 1959, the emirate's first hotel, the Airlines Hotel, was constructed.
 This was followed by the Ambassador and Carlton Hotels in 1968.

-Sheikh Rashid commissioned John Harris from Halcrow, a British architecture firm, to create the city's first master plan in 1959.
-Harris imagined a Dubai that would rise from the historic centre on Dubai Creek, with an extensive road system, organised zones, and a town centre, all of which could feasibly be built with the limited financial resources at the time.